-• we were the first to make the inventions covered by each of our pending patent applications or issued patents;

-- our patent applications were filed before the inventions covered by each patent or patent application was published by a third party; - we were the first to file patent applications for these inventions; - · others will not independently develop similar or alternative technologies or duplicate any of our technologies; - any patents issued to us or our collaborators will provide a basis for commercially viable products, will provide us with any competitive advantages or will not be challenged by third parties; or, - the patents of others will not have an adverse effect on our business.
+- we were the first to make the inventions covered by each of our pending patent applications or issued patents; - our patent applications were filed before the inventions covered by each patent or patent application was published by a third-party; - we were the first to file patent applications for these inventions; - others will not independently develop similar or alternative technologies or duplicate any of our technologies; - any patents issued to us or our collaborators will provide a basis for commercially viable products, will provide us with any competitive advantages or will not be challenged by third parties; or - the patents of others will not have an adverse effect on our business.

-If we do not adequately protect our proprietary rights, competitors may be able to use our technologies and erode or negate any competitive advantage we may have, which could materially harm our business, negatively affect our position in the marketplace, limit our ability to commercialize DSUVIA and Zalviso, if approved, and delay or render impossible our achievement of profitability.
+If we do not adequately protect our intellectual property rights, competitors may be able to use our technologies and erode or negate any competitive advantage we may have, which could materially harm our business, negatively affect our position in the marketplace, limit our ability to commercialize DSUVIA, DZUVEO and Zalviso in Europe or any of our ephedrine, phenylephrine, Niyad or LTX-608 product opportunities, if approved, and delay or render impossible our achievement of profitability.